mcode/rems-admin/DockerDevSetupGuideForMacOS.md

     - Client Id: **app-login**
     - Fhir Server (iss): **http://localhost:8080/test-ehr/r4**
 2. Click **Submit**

+Note: Do not click the X that shows up next to **http://localhost:8080/test-ehr/r4: app-login** as this will undo the registration steps mentioned above.

 ### The fun part: Generate a test request